bgrohman/.vim-bg-sessions/README.md

 When saving a named session, the "last" session is also updated.

+Use `tab` for session name autocompletion.

 ### LoadSession [session_name]
 Loads a session.
 If `session_name` is provided, the session by that name will be loaded.
 Otherwise, the session named "last" will be loaded.
+Use `tab` for session name autocompletion.

 ### DeleteSession session_name
 Deletes the session named `session_name`.
+Use `tab` for session name autocompletion.

 ## Options